 - You should ensure that you carry personal identity documentation at all times.

-- Given the volatile security situation, we strongly recommend that you be a smart traveller.
-Before heading overseas:
+- Given the volatile security situation, if you choose to travel to Lebanon, we strongly recommend that you:

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the nearest Embassy or Consulate of Lebanon for the most up-to-date visa information.

 It is against Lebanese law to travel to Israel.
 If you have any evidence that you have travelled to Israel, or that you intend to travel to Israel, you will be refused entry to Lebanon, or deported.
 This includes Israeli exit or entry stamps in your passport, and Egyptian or Jordanian stamps from border crossings with Israel, and travel itineraries or tickets that include Israel as a destination.
 Citizens of Lebanon and other Arab nations, including dual nationals, may be arrested and imprisoned.
 Other citizens may be held for questioning for lengthy periods (up to several days) before being deported.